 This is how your tweet content modules could look like.

-Of course, you can use Microsoft Flow for all kinds of workflow automation and even increase your productivity for work if you’re able to build smart macros, but I hope you enjoyed this guide to setting up RSS feed to tweets automatically.
+Of course, you can use Microsoft Flow for all kinds of workflow automation and even increase your productivity for work if you’re able to build smart macros, but I hope you enjoyed this guide to setting up an RSS feed to tweets automatically.
 If you’re curious about the full potential of Microsoft Flow, you can check the video below.
 If you built some cool workflows yourself or found something useful in the catalog, make sure to share it with us in the comments below.
 Thanks for reading and have fun auto-tweeting but don’t become a robot.
-Keep talking to people, engage, interact and be social! 🙂
+Twitter automation is useful in some aspects but it might even violate their terms of service if you automate the wrong aspects.
+Keep talking to people, engage, interact, and be social! 🙂

 YouTube: Introduction to Microsoft Flow